Git for Collaboration

 The first time you push a new branch:

-git push -u origin alice-temperature
+git push -u origin catherine-temperature

-What does -u origin alice-temperature mean?
+What does -u origin catherine-temperature mean?

 • origin = your GitHub fork (set up when you cloned)